patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ## 3. Creating a Build stage

 Before we create our CodeBuild environment, we need to upload a YAML file with all the build commands and specifications.
-This file will be read by CodeBuild everytime a new build job is going to be executed.
+This file will be read by CodeBuild everytime a new build job is executed.

 In your Cloud9 environment, click on the menu **File > New File**

 ![Cloud9 new file](/04-ContinuousDelivery/images/cloud9_new_file.png)

-Paste the following code in the new file, and change the `REPOSITORY_URI` with the URI of your ECR repository
+Paste the following code in the new file:

 ```
 version: 0.2